michael/svedit/README.md

 </div>
 ```

 Is there more documentation?
-No. Just read the code, copy and paste it to your app.
+No. Just read the code (it's only a couple of files with less than 1500LOC in total), copy and paste it to your app.
 Change it.
 This is not a library that tries to cover every possible use-case.
-This is just a starting point, that you're supposed to adjust to your needs.
+This is just a starting point for you to adjust to your needs.
 Enjoy!

 ## Developing